-Elon’s Department of Foreign Languages offers a major in French, an international language spoken in approximately 50 countries and regions on five continents.
+Elon’s Department of World Languages and Cultures offers a major in French, an international language spoken in approximately 50 countries and regions on five continents.
 The study of French is also ideal as a second major combined with many fields, especially business, international studies and communications.
 Students majoring in another discipline can also minor in French, which provides a distinct advantage for anyone interested in a career in the international arena.

 Elon’s French program combines a broad-based liberal arts education with a focus on language study.
-The Department of Foreign Languages emphasizes the practical use of French, and classroom learning is enhanced by digital technology as well as by opportunities to study abroad.
+The Department of World Languages and Cultures emphasizes the practical use of French, and classroom learning is enhanced by digital technology as well as by opportunities to study abroad.
 All classes in the major curriculum, including beginning levels, are taught in French.
 The Language Media Center offers support for all classes and opportunities to further enhance your language study.

 French majors are required to study abroad for at least one semester in a university-approved program where classes are taught in French.
 Elon offers students a chance to broaden their awareness of other cultures through study abroad programs in Paris and Nice.
 Students may also study in a number of French-speaking nations, including the French West Indies and Belgium.

 Elon students may enhance their on-campus learning by participating in the Maison Française living-learning community, weekly conversation tables and ongoing cultural events offered by the French Club and the Department of World Languages and Cultures.